intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 In such cases, a person is designated by the IAB to manage a given liaison relationship; that person is generally called the "IETF liaison manager" to the other organization.
-When the liaison relationship is expected to encompass a complex or broad range of activities, more people may be designated to undertake some portions of the communications, coordinated by the liaison manager.
 Often, the other organization will similarly designate their own liaison manager to the IETF.

 This document is chiefly concerned with:
 - the establishment and maintenance of liaison relationships, and
-- the appointment and responsibilities of IETF liaison managers and representatives.
+- the appointment and responsibilities of IETF liaison managers.

 The management of other organizations' liaison managers to the IETF, whether or not in the context of a liaison relationship, is outside